BreastfeedingSkip to the navigation

 - Having no wet diapers for 6 hours.

-- Passing little or no stool in the first 4 weeks, or passing stools that are dark green and contain mucus after the first few days.
+- Passing little or no stool over a 24-hour period in the first 4 weeks, or passing stools that are dark green and contain mucus after the first few days.
 But it is normal for your baby to have fewer stools starting around 4 to 8 weeks of age.
 As long as stools stay soft and your baby is feeding well, it should not be a concern.

 - Having problems latching on to the breast.